CycloneDX/cdxgen/docs/ADVANCED.md

 cdxgen -t go --lifecycle post-build -o bom.json <path to go binaries>
 ```

-## csharp and dotnet projects
+## Legacy dotnet and Java projects

 To obtain transitive dependencies and a complete dependency tree for dotnet projects, `dotnet restore` command needs to be executed.
-Recent versions of cdxgen would attempt to restore all the solution, and .csproj files when there are no `project.assets.json` files found.
+Recent versions of cdxgen would attempt to restore all the solution and .csproj files when there are no `project.assets.json` files found.

 This, however, requires the correct version of dotnet SDK to be installed.
 The official container image bundles version 8.0 of the SDK.